 The 565 interventions in NIC (7th ed.) are grouped into thirty classes and seven domains for ease of use.
 The 7 domains are: Physiological: Basic, Physiological: Complex, Behavioral, Safety, Family, Health System, and Community.
 Each intervention has a unique number (code).
 The classification is continually updated with an ongoing process for feedback and review.
 In the back of the book, there are instructions for how users can submit suggestions for modifications to existing interventions or propose a new intervention.
 All contributors whose changes are included in the next edition are acknowledged in the book.
 New editions of the classification are planned for approximately every 5 years.
 The classification was first published in 1992, the second edition in 1996, the third edition in 2000, the fourth edition in 2004, the fifth edition in 2008, and the sixth edition in 2013, and the seventh edition in 2018.

 NIC is recognized by the American Nurses' Association (ANA) and is included as one data set that will meet the uniform guidelines for information system vendors in the ANA's Nursing Information and Data Set Evaluation Center (NIDSEC).
 NIC is included in the National Library of Medicine's Metathesaurus for a Unified Medial Language and the cumulative index of nursing Literature (CINAHL).
 NIC is also included in The Joint Commission as one nursing classification system that can be used to meet the standard on uniform data.
-NIC is registered in HL7 and is mapped into SNOMED (Systemized Nomenclature of Medicine).
+NIC is mapped into SNOMED Clinical Term (SNOMED CT).

 Hundreds of health care agencies have adopted NIC for use in standards, care plans, competency evaluation, and nursing information systems; nursing education programs are using NIC to structure curriculum and identify competencies of graduating nurses; authors of major texts are using NIC to discuss nursing treatments; and researchers are using NIC to study the effectiveness of nursing care.
 Interest in NIC has been demonstrated in several other countries, notably Brazil, Canada, Denmark, England, France, Germany, Iceland, Japan, Korea, Spain, Switzerland, and The Netherlands.
 NIC has been translated into Simplified Chinese, Traditional Chinese, Dutch, French, German, Italian, Indonesian, Japanese, Korean, Norwegian, Portuguese, Spanish, and Turkish; other translations are in progress.